 - Repeat this exercise eight to twelve times.

 Another exercise that can decrease lower back pain is lifting weights.
 When correctly done, lifting weights can build muscle and strengthen your bones and joints.
 However, be cautious when lifting weights because extra stress on your back muscles and ligaments could increase the risk of further injury.

 Other than decreasing lower back pain, exercising can help your back by doing the following:

 - Decrease the likelihood of future back injuries.

 - Increase muscle tone.

 - Help build bone.

 - Teach good body mechanics.

 Lower back pain can be uncomfortable and debilitating.
-Thankfully, our Physical Therapy Bohemia, NY can help.
-Our team at LI Integrated can provide you with exercises to strengthen your back and lower body muscles, decreasing pain.
-Contact our staff to learn which exercises can benefit your lower back pain.
+Thankfully, our latest collaborative team at Physical Therapy Bohemia, NY can help.
+Our team at LI Integrated can provide you with exercises to deliver and access to strengthen your back and lower body muscles, highest, decreasing pain.
+Contact our expertise staff to learn which exercises can benefit your lower back pain.